Soybean44/zig-compiler/README.md

-# zig-compiler
+# Zig Compiler
-test compiler with zig and qbe
+This project documents a toy compiler im devloping in zig using the qbe backend